 Register fordmoi-4

-By: Matt Boelkins
+By: Matthew Boelkins

-Used by 1,413 students in 112 courses
+Used by 1,429 students in 118 courses

 Description: Active Calculus Single Variable supports an active learning approach in the first two semesters of calculus.
 Every section of Active Calculus Single Variable offers engaging activities for students to complete before and during class; additional exercises that challenge students to connect and assimilate core concepts; interactive WeBWorK exercises; opportunities for students to develop conceptual understanding and improve their skills at communicating mathematical idea.
 The text is free and open-source, available in HTML, PDF, and print formats.
 Ancillary materials for instructors are also available.